prometheus/docs/content/docs/alerting/rules.md

 #### Templating

-Label and annotation values can be templated using Go's template language.
+Label and annotation values can be templated using [console templates](../visualization/consoles).
 The `$labels` variable holds the label key/value pairs of an alert instance and `$value` holds the evaluated value of an alert instance.